top of page

 The Settlement Process

-1. Documentation Review: Before settlement, your conveyancer or solicitor will carefully review all the necessary documentation, including the contract of sale, settlement statements, and any other relevant paperwork;
+Before settlement, your conveyancer or solicitor will carefully review all the necessary documentation, including the contract of sale, settlement statement and any other relevant paperwork

-2. Adjustments: Your conveyancer or solicitor will also calculate adjustments for council rates, water rates, land tax (if applicable), and other fees that need to be paid or reimbursed between the buyer and the seller.
+Your conveyancer or solicitor will also calculate adjustments for council rates, water rates, land tax and other fees that need to be paid or reimbursed between the buyer and the seller

-3. Property Inspection: You may have the right to inspect the property before settlement to ensure it is in the same condition as when you agreed to purchase it;
+You may have the right to inspect the property before settlement (called a pre-settlement inspection) to ensure it is in the same condition as when you agreed to purchase it

-4. Settlement Day: On the agreed settlement date, the remaining funds are transferred from your lender to the seller.
-Additionally, your conveyancer or solicitor will lodge the necessary documents with the government authorities to register you as the new owner.
+On the agreed settlement date, the remaining funds are transferred from your lender to the Seller.
+Additionally, your conveyancer or solicitor will lodge the necessary documents with the government authorities to register you as the new owner

-5. Congratulations, You're a Homeowner: Once the settlement process is complete, you will receive the keys to your new home!
+Once the settlement process is complete, you will receive the keys to your new home, and your conveyancer or solicitor will notify the necessary parties (real estate agent, Seller's solicitor etc.).

 If this arises, it is important to stay calm and communicate with your legal representative, who can assist in managing and resolving the issue promptly.